thesassway/thesassway.com/source/news/sass-is-here-to-stay.html.markdown

 ---
-Date: 18 August 2011
+date: 18 August 2011
-Categories: news, adam-stacoviak
+categories: news, adam-stacoviak
-Author: Adam Stacoviak
+author: Adam Stacoviak
-Summary: There seems to be some disconnect between fact and fiction surrounding the Sass indented syntax.
+summary: There seems to be some disconnect between fact and fiction surrounding the Sass indented syntax.
 To be clear, the Sass indented syntax has not been and will never be deprecated!
 ---

 # Sass's indented syntax has not been and will never be deprecated!